Davdick/Game_With_CanvasJavascript/README.md

 # Game_With_CanvasJavascript

-I had make this project for my sister.
+I had made this project for my sister.